gidbalugo/fax-api-client-csharp/README.md

 ###Response
-The response received from a StopFaxRequest is the same response you would receive when calling the FaxStatus method call with the “send” verbosity level.
+The response received from a `StopFaxRequest` is the same response you would receive when calling the `FaxStatus` method call with the `send` verbosity level.

 ###SOAP Faults
 This function will throw one of the following SOAP faults/exceptions if something went wrong: